Kubernetes » Fundamentals

 Cluster A group of nodes managed together The entire apartment complex

 The key insight: You rarely work with pods directly.
-Instead, you tell a Deployment “I want 3 copies of my app” and it creates and manages the pods for you.
+Instead, you tell a Deployment “I want 3 copies of my app” and it creates a ReplicaSet, which creates and manages the pods for you.
 Services then route traffic to those pods, regardless of which nodes they run on.

-The rest of this guide explores each concept in depth, showing you how to build production-ready systems.
+The rest of this page explores each concept in depth, showing you how to build production-ready systems.

 Understanding Kubernetes: From Containers to Orchestration